phpcq/phpcq/tasks/phpmd/documentation.md

 Utilized properties
 -------------------

-Currently the pdepend task knows about the following properties:
+Currently the phpmd task knows about the following properties:
+* `ccabs.bin.phpmd` the path to the phpmd executable (default: ${ccabs.bin.dir}/vendor/bin/phpmd).
 * `phpmd.src` source directories to be analyzed with phpmd (space separated list, default: ${ccabs.src.dirs.php}).
 * `phpmd.excluded` directories to be excluded from analysis (space separated list, default: empty).
 * `phpmd.format` a format name to use for the output.